faustfizz/php-crud-model/README.md

 # ABOUT

-This class creates model objects according to database table structure, and handle data.
+This library incledes a model class to create model objects according to database table structure, and handle its data.
 - Model uses timestamping and soft deleting by default, but it can be overrided for certain models.
 - Properties that missing from the data table, will be ignored.
 - Manipulating the `id` property will be ignored as well.

+Library has an autoloader as well, to easy use namespaced models.
 It also contains a basic PDO initializer, what can be used standalone for raw queries.

 # INSTALLATION

-Install package in your app folder via Composer:
+Install package to your app via Composer:
 ```sh
 composer require maarsson/model
 ```
-Classes will be available via Composer´s autoloader, under the `Maarsson` namespace.
+Classes will be available via Composer´s PSR-4 autoloader, under the `Maarsson` namespace.

-Now you have to configure your database credentials somewhere in your app´s `bootstrap.php` or other loader:
+First you have to configure your database credentials somewhere in your app´s `bootstrap.php` or other loader:
 ```php
 define('DB_HOST',     "127.0.0.1");
 define('DB_PORT',     "3306");